 The world has indeed become a global community.
 Everyone is a neighbor to everyone else; we aspire to nurture the concept of good neighborliness in the world.
 Our advisory board will be represented by individuals from every faith.
 It is time for us to be equal citizens of one world, our home.
-This is a major paradigm shift in how the religious organizations would be conducting their business in the coming years.
+This is a major paradigm shift in how religious organizations would be conducting their business in the coming years.

 Our upcoming website: www.WorldMuslimCongress.com will present a range of values in Islam.
-It is a shame that some of the translations of Qur’an contain phrases that are not in Qur’an.
+It is a shame that some of the translations of the Qur’an contain phrases that are not in Qur’an.
 A dozen translations will be presented verse by verse, with the source.
 So you may know the truth!

 Speak up, silent no more ®

 God willing (Insha Allah) by the September 11, we plan to roll out a Seven-point program achieving the mission encrusted in the press release below.
 We are driven by the thought “How can we make the world a better place for everyone”.